 - Urethane finish:This finish is a far more resilient.
 That’s because it’s heavy, and can easily endure medium to high traffic.
 Not only is it scratch-resistant, but also simpler to clean.

 - Enhanced Urethane finish:This finishing option is the toughest of all.
 Capable of accommodating highest amounts of traffic, they possess tremendous resistance to scratches, and benefit from long-lasting luster with minimal maintenance.

 Installing vinyl floor is far easier than other flooring options available in the market today.
 For instance, floating sheets do not need staples or glue.
 Rather, the peel-and-stick versions of vinyl can be easily stuck on to a subfloor that’s previously ready.
 Moreover, vinyl flooring can easily be laid down over concrete, plywood and even hardwood floors.
 You can also install a new layer over existing vinyl flooring.
 But this is usually not recommended if there are already more than 2 layers.

 Vinyl floors are usually soft under the feet.
 Some vinyl sheet and tile floorings comprise padded layers that make walking more comfortable than ever.

 Furthermore, vinyl floors are often termed as ‘durable’ floor as they have high levels of elasticity.
 Lastly, they’re quieter and great sound-absorbers.

 With plush, effective and durable vinyl plank flooring in your home, you can rest assured of stylishness, and consistent value addition over the years.
 Whether you’re interested in hardwood flooring, tile flooring, vinyl flooring or more in Garland, Murphy, Mesquite, TX, we’ll meet your flooring needs in the best possible manner.
-Call 214-801-9484today for estimates.
+Click here or Call 214-801-9484today for estimates.